pjdon/cveureka/README.md

 1. Modify the `Database` section of `config.ini` to match the connection settings of your PostgreSQL database.

-   `default_schema` can be modified if there is existing data in the `public` schema that may cause name collisions.
+   `default_schema` should be changed to a schema specially prepared for this project.
+Using the `public` schema is not recommended since that is where PostGIS installs its functions, and moving the results tables after they are created can be tricky.

    `default_geom_col` should not be modified unless output tables will be inputs into a pipeline